Denny Hamlin: 2023: Second Failure to reach Championship 4

 In 2023, Hamlin began the season with a 17th-place finish at the Daytona 500.
 On March 15, he was docked 25 points and fined $50,000 after admitting on his podcast Actions Detrimental that he had intentionally wrecked Ross Chastain during the closing laps of the Phoenix race.

 In April, Hamlin was named one of NASCAR's 75 Greatest Drivers.
 He secured a victory at Kansas after a tense battle with Kyle Larson, who hit the outside wall on the final lap, allowing Hamlin to pass for the win.
-This victory marked Joe Gibbs Racing’s 400th career win.
-At Charlotte, Hamlin was right-rear hooked into the outside wall by Chase Elliott, leading to Elliott’s one-race suspension.
+This victory marked Joe Gibbs Racing's 400th career win.
+At Charlotte, Hamlin was right-rear hooked into the outside wall by Chase Elliott, leading to Elliott's one-race suspension.

-On July 23, Hamlin earned his second win of the season at Pocono, his seventh career victory at the track, breaking Jeff Gordon’s record.
-This win was also Hamlin’s 50th career Cup Series victory and marked Toyota's 600th overall win.
-Additionally, it was the first win for sponsor Mavis Tires & Brakes, who had just started sponsoring him at New Hampshire the previous week.
+On July 23, Hamlin earned his second win of the season at Pocono, his seventh career victory at the track, breaking Jeff Gordon's record.
+This win was also Hamlin's 50th career Cup Series victory and marked Toyota's 600th overall win.
+Additionally, it was the first win for sponsor Mavis Tires, who had just started sponsoring him at New Hampshire the previous week.

 During the playoffs, Hamlin advanced to the Round of 12 with a victory at Bristol.
-This win surpassed Junior Johnson’s record for the most wins by a driver without a championship.
+This win surpassed Junior Johnson's record for the most wins by a driver without a championship.
 Hamlin finished the season with 19 top-ten finishes, 14 top-five finishes, and three wins (Kansas, Pocono, and Bristol), placing fifth in the standings for the second consecutive year.

 Hamlin returned to the Xfinity Series in 2023 after a two-year hiatus, driving Joe Gibbs Racing's No. 19 car to victory at Darlington in September.
 He had planned to participate in the race in 2022 but withdrew to recover from a crash in the previous week's Cup Series race at Daytona, ensuring he was ready for the Cup Series playoff opener the next day.